Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/monitoring.md

 Assessment question

-How do you obtain and utilize platform and workload data to create alerts?
+- How do you obtain and utilize platform and workload data to create alerts?

-Are there mappings between the application and platform layer (e.g., if you get a site down alert and an infra alert for high CPU), and do they map application availability (e.g., up/down alerts)?
+- Are there mappings between the application and platform layer (e.g., if you get a site down alert and an infra alert for high CPU), and do they map application availability (e.g., up/down alerts)?
+- Are thresholds defined for CPU, Memory, and disks?
+- Is automation configured to alert responsible parties when thresholds are exceeded?
+- Are notifications in place to alert the appropriate teams during an outage?

 ## Cost Management